S-Deepakkrishnan/Real-time-Chat-Application/README.md

-Sure!
-Here’s the updated README with the corrected project structure:

----

 # Real-time Chat Application

 This is a simple real-time chat application where users can join different chat rooms or create their own.
 Users can send and receive messages in real-time, see the list of active users in each chat room, and optionally use private messaging or message history features.
 The project demonstrates the use of various design patterns, such as Observer, Singleton, and Adapter, while focusing on object-oriented principles.